aleshaleksey/fansys23/01-quick-start.md

 - Elementalism: Elemental Touch.(level 1).

 Race boon (level 8 and 16):
-- Resistance to one of "piercing", "bludgeoning", "slashing" or "pressure" or "shear", "fire" or "ice".
+- Resistance to one of "piercing", "percussive", "slashing" or "pressure" or "shear", "fire" or "ice".
 - +1 Str, +1 Cha.
 - +1 Elementalism: Elemental Touch.